-At Mary Washington Hospital, we are committed to providing our patients with the best possible health care.
+At Stafford Hospital, we are committed to providing our patients with the best possible health care.
 We believe that patients who understand and participate in their care may achieve better results.
 We encourage you to become an active partner with your health care team by being informed about your rights and responsibilities as a patient.
-We will do our best to honor these rights to the best of our ability, while providing appropriate and safe care to all of our patients.
+We will do our best to honor these rights, while providing appropriate and safe care to all of our patients.